Alert Source Discuss

 3. if specified a paymaster: paymaster.validatePaymasterUserOp.

 The simulateValidation should validate the return value (validationData) returned by the account’s validateUserOp and paymaster’s validatePaymasterUserOp.
-The account MAY return an aggregator.
-See Using Signature Aggregator The paymaster MUST return either “0” (success) or SIG_VALIDATION_FAILED for aggregator, and not an address.
+The paymaster MUST return either “0” (success) or SIG_VALIDATION_FAILED.
 Either return value may contain a “validAfter” and “validUntil” timestamps, which is the time-range that this UserOperation is valid on-chain.
 A node MAY drop a UserOperation if it expires too soon (e.g. wouldn’t make it to the next block) by either the account or paymaster.
 If the ValidationResult includes sigFail, the client SHOULD drop the UserOperation.

-In order to prevent DoS attack on bundlers, they must make sure the validation methods above pass the validation rules, which constraint their usage of opcodes and storage.
+To prevent DoS attacks on bundlers, they must make sure the validation methods above pass the validation rules, which constrain their usage of opcodes and storage.
 For the complete procedure see ERC-7562

 Alternative Mempools